Pleiades in folklore and literature: Rotuma

 C. Maxwell Churchward transcribed a tale from the Rotuma about the origin of the Pleiades he dubbed The Two Sisters Who Became Constellations, or in the original language Sianpual'etaf ma Sianpual'ekia ("Sianpual'etaf and Sianpual'ekia").
 In this tale, two sisters, the older Sianpual'etaf, ("Girl Shining In The-Light") and the younger Sianpual'ekia ("Girl Shining In The-Sunset-Glow"), escape from their cruel husbands and become constellations: the older becomes "The Little Eyes" and the younger "The Fan".

 Samoa

 In Samoa, the Pleiades constellation is called Matalii or Mataalii, meaning "Eyes of the Chiefs".

 Subsaharan Africa

 Bantu languages

 Across the Bantu languages of Southern Africa, the Pleiades are associated with agriculture, from a verb -lima 'cultivate', e.g., Giryama kirimira, Kaguru chilimia; Xhosa and Zulu isilimela; Sotho and Tswana selemela; Tsonga shirimela, Venda tshilimela; Karanga chirimera; Nyabungu kelemera; Nyasa lemila.

 Basotho

-In related Sesotho (of far Southern Africa's Basotho (people of Sotho)) the Pleiades are called "Seleme se setshehadi" ("the female planter").
+In related Sesotho (of far Southern Africa's Basotho, or people of Sotho), the Pleiades are called Seleme se setshehadi, which means "the female planter".
 Its disappearance in April (the 10th month) and the appearance of the star Achernar signals the beginning of the cold season.
 Like many neighbours, the Basotho associate its visibility with agriculture and plenty.